 Naturally, the first step to disputing any errors on your credit reports is to actually get your credit reports and have a look at them to find those errors.
-Unfortunately, it’s not as easy as getting your hands on one credit report either.

-You can have a free report sent out to you once per year from each of the agencies, and from there, begin the process of finding errors located on your reports.
+You can have a free credit report sent out to you once per year from each of the agencies, and from there, begin the process of finding errors located on your reports.

 While you’ll need to acquire all of your credit reports at the same time initially, it’s a good idea to stagger when you receive your reports afterwards.
 You can get one free report annually from each of the agencies, and they will generally contain the same information.
-So it’s wise to receive one report every four months to keep yourself as up-to-date as possible on your credit report situation, and monitor what is being added to your files.
+So it’s wise to receive one report every four months to keep yourself as up-to-date as possible and monitor what is being added to your files.

 U.S Credit Bureau Agencies and Contact Information:

 Request Your Reports Online:

-Next is credit history, and this is the section you’ll want to go over with a fine-tooth comb.
-In here you’ll find listings for most lines of credit you’ve received from creditors.
-You have even have multiple listings from a single creditor if you have more than one account, or you moved to a new location.
+Next is credit history.
+This section you’ll want to go over with a fine-tooth comb.
+In here, you’ll find listings for most lines of credit you’ve received from creditors.
+You may even have multiple listings from a single creditor if you have more than one account or you moved to a new location.

 Alternatively, you can consider mailing a dispute letter directly to the agencies using the address information also found in the resource section.
-Don’t forget to make copies of any documentation that proves your contention and include that along with letter.
+Don’t forget to make copies of any documentation that proves your contention and include that along with the letter.
 Make sure you clearly indicated which information you are disputing.

 Once the investigation is complete, you’ll be contacted via mail.
 You can also view the results of the investigation or its progress online.

-As with filing a dispute, you’ll need to provide the agencies with whom you file your complaint all of the information available to you.
-In the case of filing a complaint with the CFPB, they have a robust form that guides you step-by-step through the process of specifying what your complaint is, and ensuring you supply them with all of the necessary information.
+As with filing a dispute, you’ll need to provide the agencies with all applicable information.
+In the case of filing a complaint with the CFPB, they have a robust form that guides you step-by-step through the process.
+You’ll also be able to track the status of your complaint through both the FTC and CFPB websites.

-As we detailed in our above tip, 40% of dispute filers never even hear back from the credit bureau.
+As we detailed in our tip above, 40% of dispute filers never even hear back from the credit bureau.
 Credit repair agencies ensure this will not happen.
-They’ll also pressure creditors on disputed credit report entries, and when the information is accurate, work out deals with them that benefit both sides and the situations resolved.
+They’ll also pressure creditors on disputed credit report entries.
+Once the information has been corrected, they will work out deals on your behalf that benefit both sides.
 Here are links to our top 3 credit repair companies: